 Wombats are protected and relocating one is illegal.
 A relocated wombat will most likely be killed by predators or other wombats protecting their territory.

 Wombats are highly territorial so if you do remove one, another will soon move into its burrow.
 If you destroy a burrow, the wombat will build a new one, possibly in a more problematic location.
-Burrows are up to 30 m long.
+Burrows are up to 30 metres long.

 There are several things you can do to deter wombat damage without removing the animal.